radu-matei/radu-matei.github.io/content/blog/filter-k8s-logs.md

 The filtering loop currently runs for for each new line.
 For a real world scenario, filtering the logs in chunks of lines seems a reasonable approach -- this can be modified in the [`main` function of the filter][main].

 Important note: **This method only prevents accidental printing of logs from an application output.
-It is not designed to prevent a potentially malicious attempt of gaining access to Kubernetes secrets - and it should be used accordingly.**
+It is not designed to prevent a potentially malicious attempt of gaining access to Kubernetes secrets -- and it should be used accordingly.**

 # The sample application

 Now that we saw how the filtering process works, let's see an example of this in action.

-The sample, which is [included in the github repository][gh-project], is a simple NodeJS application that just logs the query parameters of every request.
+The sample, which is [included in the GitHub repository][gh-project], is a simple NodeJS application that just logs the query parameters of every request.
 The following section redirects the application `stdout` to a logs file whose name is provided as an environment variable:

 ```javascript
 var logsFile = process.env.LOGS_FILE;